-After the replacement, and by leaving empty the root certificate field when installing the Collector, the Collector uses the Trusted Root Certification Authorities certificate store to validate its TCP connection with the Engine.
-Note that you only replace the certificates in the slave Appliance and not the Customer Key.
+If you replaced the certificate that secures the TCP connection between the Collectors and the Engine, leave empty the root certificate field when installing the Collector.
+The Collector uses then the Trusted Root Certification Authorities certificate store to validate its TCP connection with the Engine.
+Note that you replace only the certificates in the slave Appliance and not the Customer Key.
 The Engine still uses the same Customer Key previously transferred from the master Appliance during the federation process to identify the Collector: